 Modern WordPress themes come with tons of features and options which allow to change and customize the design for any customers’ needs.
-The option which helps display posts in grid layout instead of a list one, is not available for all of the themes, ‘cause this considered to be a custom option.
-In this tutorial we will show you how to create a desired layout for your posts on your website.
+The option which helps display posts in grid layout instead of a list one is not available for all of the themes, ‘cause this considered to be a custom option.
+In this tutorial, we will show you how to create the desired layout for your posts on your website.

-If you run a blog, magazine or portfolio website, then a Pinterest style design, which is a grid type, is a great choice for your web-pages appearance.
-Of course this is not compulsory to select this layout type if it’s not to your taste, and you can just display the posts as a list or in a vertical layout.
-But in some cases if you like this card-like design, you can easily make your posts be displayed in a grid style and make them look gorgeous.
+If you run a blog, magazine or portfolio website, then a Pinterest style design, which is a grid type, is a great choice for the appearance of your web-page.
+Of course, this is not compulsory to select this layout type if it’s not to your taste, and you can just display the posts as a list or in a vertical layout.
+But in some cases, if you like this card-like design, you can easily make your posts be displayed in a grid style and make them look gorgeous.

-Grid display type will get posts look visually appealing, it will allow to display the thumbnails of featured images and a short description of every post which will make users click to open and read it.
+Grid display type will get posts to look visually appealing, it will allow displaying the thumbnails of featured images and a short description of every post which will make users click to open and read it.
 This layout type will help you stand out from the crowd.

 So if you’ve got no coding knowledge at all, you’d better use a free Post Grid plugin which will help you reach your aims without the necessity to have any special skills.
 Just install and activate the plugin to start working.